Level 2 Award for Personal Licence Holders (RQF)

 disinfection, food pests, and the role of the food handler in keeping food safe.

-Level 3 Award in Supervising Food Safety in Catering (QCF)
+Level 3 Award in Supervising Food Safety in Catering (RQF)

 brand reputation and profits.
 This qualification is usually obtained by taking a 3 day classroom-based course.
 It is assessed by a multiple-choice examination, where the candidate must answer at least 40 out of 60 questions correctly.
 The examination will take a maximum of 2 hours to complete.

-HABC Level 4 Award in Managing Food Safety in Catering (QCF)
+HABC Level 4 Award in Managing Food Safety in Catering (RQF)

 This qualification is usually obtained by taking a 5 day classroom-based course.